Muslim conquests in the Indian subcontinent: Destruction of religious architecture

 According to Wink, the mutilation and destruction of Hindu religious idols and temples were an attack on Hindu religious practice, (Note: Devout Hindus cherish the manifestation of the divine everywhere such as in icons, people, and sacred places.
 Hinduism is "embedded in a sacred iconography, a sacred prosopography and a sacred geography", states Wink, images were considered "'aids' in contemplating the divine".
 These form the fundamental structure behind Hindu pilgrimage, mythology, festivals, and community just like the other major Indian religions.) and the Muslim destruction of religious architecture was a means to eradicate the vestiges of Hindu religious symbols.
 Muslim texts of this period justify it based on their contempt and abhorence for idols and idolators in Islamic thought.
 (Note: The Muslim court historians describe the desecrated sacred cities of Hindus in demeaning terms.
 For example, they describe Mathura – a sacred city of Krishna tradition in Hinduism – as "the work of demons (jinn)", and refer to the sacred idols as well as their worshippers (Hindus) as "devils" (shayatin).
-The architecture of Hindu temples underwent change under the Muslim rulers and incorporated Islamic influences.
-The Vrindavan temples, built under Akbar, lack ornamentation as imagery was generally prohibited.)
+The architecture of Hindu temples changed under the Muslim rulers.
+The Vrindavan temples, built under Akbar, lack figurative ornamentation, most likely because of aniconism in Islam.)
 Jackson notes that the Muslim historians of the medieval era viewed the creation and expansion of Islamic Sultanates in Hindustan as "holy war" and a religious conquest, characterizing Muslim forces as "the army of Islam" and the Hindus as infidels.
 Yet, states Jackson, these records need to be interpreted and relied upon with care given their tendencies to exaggerate.
 This was not a period of "uncompromising iconoclasm", states Jackson.
 Cities that quickly surrendered to the Islamic army, says Jackson, "got a better deal" for their religious monuments.

 According to Richard Davis, targeting sacred temples was not unique to Muslim rulers in India.
 Some Hindu kings too, prior to the formation of first Islamic sultanates in India, expropriated sacred idols from temples and took it back to their capitals as a political symbol of victory.
 However, the sacred temples, icons and the looted image carried away was still sacred and treated with respect by the victorious Hindu king and his forces, states Richard Davis.
 There is hardly any evidence of "mutilation of divine images and intentional defilement" of Hindu sacred icons or temples by armies in control of Hindu rulers.
 The evidence that is available suggests that the victorious Hindu kings undertook significant effort to house the expropriated images in new, grand temples within their kingdom.
 According to Wink, Hindu destruction of Buddhist and Jain places of worship took place before the 10th century, but the evidence for such 'Hindu iconoclasm' is incidental, too vague, and unconvincing.
 According to Wink, mutilation and defilement of sacred icons is rarely evidenced in Hindu texts, in contrast to Muslim texts on the Islamic iconoclasm in India.